 - 3 cups powdered sugar more or less, depending on consistency

 Melt the butter in medium sized bowl.
-Add milk, brewed coffee, and maple extract and stir.
+Add half and half, brewed coffee, and maple extract - and stir.
 Add in powdered sugar until right consistency.
 You want it to be thick but spreadable.